Connect with us

 The state also has a law against the “killing of an unborn child” that applies starting at conception.
 The law states it doesn’t apply to any lawful abortion, but if all abortions become unlawful in Mississippi, it could also be used to prosecute attempts to end a pregnancy, and there’s no exception protecting a pregnant person from such prosecution.

 The technological advances that created medication abortion mean that post-Roe, criminalized abortions will be much safer than they were before 1973.
-But those advances also mean that people could be subjected to new levels of state scrutiny if and prosecutors take a hard line in enforcing medication abortion bans.
+But those advances also mean that people could be subjected to new levels of state scrutiny if police and prosecutors take a hard line in enforcing medication abortion bans.

 “Everyone is carrying around tiny little computers in their hands,” Elizabeth Sepper, law professor and health care expert at the University of Texas, said.
 “States will probably engage in electronic surveillance, figuring out who are the actors most likely to be distributing these particular pills, tracking them, determining who they are in communication with.”